tapetums/TTBase/TTBase.English.md

 　The caption of the command.
 It is displayed on the menu and so on.
 You can use any letter.

 ###INT32 CommandID
-　The number of the command.
+　The identity of the command.
 Set a unique number a command.

 ###INT32 Attr
 　The attribute of the command.
-Now this value is not is used.
+At now this value is not is used.

 ###INT32 ResID
 　The resource ID of the command.
-Now this value is not is used.
+At now this value is not is used.

 ###DWORD DispMenu
 　Specify whether the command is displayed on the system/tool menu of TTBase.
 The principle is that settings are to be set as a system menu and the basic functions of the command are to be set as a tool menu.
 　In addition set whether the command is available as a hotkey.
-If you are to set 2 of them or more, please use the logical sum.
+If you are to set 2 of them or more, use the logical sum.

     dmNone:        Shows nothing
     dmSystemMenu:  Displays on the system menu